aledosreis/nextjs-dashboard/README.md

 - What loading skeletons are
 - What route groups are, and when you might use them
 - Qhere to place Suspense boundaries in your application

+**10. Partial Prerendering (Optional)** - An early look into Partial Prerendering and how it works

+- What Partial Prerendering is
+- How Partial Prerendering works